• Share this on:

 What are the requirements for niche markets?

-To market dried mango as organic in Europe, the fruit must be grown using organic production methods that conform to European legislation.
-Growing and processing facilities must be audited by an accredited certifier before you may put the European Union’s organic logo on your products, as well as the logo of the standard holder (for example, Soil Association in the United Kingdom, Naturland in Germany or agriculture biologique in France).
+To market mango as organic in Europe, it needs to be grown using organic production methods.
+Growing and processing facilities need to be audited by an accredited certifier before the European Union’s organic logo can be put on the packaging.
+The same is true of the logo of any standard holder, like L’agriculture biologique (AB) in France, Bio Suisse in Switzerland and Naturland in Germany.

 Tips:

-2. Through which channels can you get dried mangoes on the European market?
+2. Through what channels can you get dried mango on the European market?

-In Europe, dried mangoes are used as a snack and as ingredients in the food processing industry.
-Approximately 70-80% of the total imported dried mango in Europe is re-packed and sold as a snack through the retail channel.
-The remaining 20-30% is used as an ingredient in the food processing industry and in the food service segment.
+In Europe, dried mangoes are used as a snack and ingredients in the food processing industry.
+About 80–90% of the total imported dried mango in Europe is re-packaged and sold as a snack through retail.
+The remaining 10–20% is used in the food processing industry and the food service segment.

 Figure 1: End-market segments for dried mango in Europe